seL4/graph-refine/README.md

 --------

 The [`example`](example/) and [`loop-example`](loop-example/) directories
 contain prebuilt example refinement targets.
+The [`example`](example/) directory contains a number of handwritten demonstration problems.
+The [`loop-example`](loop-example/) contains example compilation and decompilation of a simple example program involving a loop both the `-O1` and `-O2` arguments to `gcc`.
+Both versions should be provable, but the `-O2` version involves a loop unrolling that is computationally expensive to verify.

-They can be used to exercise the tool as follows:
+The examples can be used to exercise the tool as follows:

     python graph-refine.py example f g rotate_right has_value
     python graph-refine.py loop-example/O1 all

+    # *much* slower
+    python graph-refine.py loop-example/O2 all

 The [`seL4-example`](seL4-example/) directory contains a recipe for building the seL4 binary verification problem.
 If this repository is set up via the